dportela24/build-a-burger/README.md

 ## Project Summary

-Built-a-burger implements the front-end of a fictionary burger delivery food service.
+Built-a-burger implements the front-end of a fictitious burger delivery food service.
 With it, the client choose up to 10 ingredients to "build" its burger and have it delivered to its door.

 The web application is hosted [here](https://build-a-burger24.herokuapp.com/), using Heroku cloud plataform.